 Just over three weeks later, on Sept.
 28, 2006, Osburn was arrested and taken to a a metal outbuilding on property belonging to then-Desha County Sheriff-elect Jim Snyder where he was interviewed.
 He was allegedly taken to the metal shed to avoid media stationed at the Southeast Arkansas Law Enforcement Center at Dumas.

 In an attempt to obtain a confession from Osburn, Agents Newton and Boshears “used various tactics and investigative techniques in an attempt to ‘change his demeanor.'”
 Though Osburn asked the agents to call his lawyer, the interview continued.
 The agents, however, terminated the interview when Osburn made another request for an attorney.

 While Newton was outside of the metal outbuilding making arrangements for Osburn’s transportation, a conversation took place between Osburn and Agent Boshears.
 That conversation was not recorded.

 During a suppression hearing, Agent Boshears testified that Osburn had asked him if he could see his family.
 Boshears explained that was not his decision to make, but he would ask.
 He then explained the process that would take place, including transport and booking, followed by arraignment.
 Boshears testified that Osburn again asked to see his family and that Boshears assured Osburn that he would ask.
 At that time, according to Boshears, Osburn stated that he was “in a mess.”

-had and he would.
-At that time, Boshears testified, Osburn became emotional, his demeanor changed, and he requested to see his daughter.
+Boshears said after suggesting prayer Osburn asked him to pray for him.
+He testified that he told Osburn he had and he would.
+Osburn then became emotional, his demeanor changed, and he requested to see his daughter, Boshears’ testified.